Netflix Data Engineer Interview (2026)

 System Design

-Design Netflix's A/B testing data pipeline that measures the impact of recommendation algorithm changes.
+Design Netflix's A/B testing data pipeline that measures the impact of recommendation algorithm changes on tens of millions of users.

 Event ingestion via Kafka, Flink for real-time metric computation, and a batch layer for statistical significance.
-Discuss assignment logging, metric definitions, and how to avoid Simpson's paradox with proper bucketing.
+Discuss assignment logging, metric definitions, how to avoid Simpson's paradox with proper bucketing, and handling thousands of concurrent experiments without metric pollution.

 System Design

-Design a pipeline for real-time streaming quality analytics (buffering, bitrate switches, errors).
+Design a pipeline for real-time streaming quality analytics (buffering, bitrate switches, errors) across every device and ISP.

 Client telemetry to Kafka, stream processing for anomaly detection, time-series store for dashboards.
-Discuss sampling strategies for high-volume telemetry and alerting on quality regressions by ISP or device.
+Discuss sampling strategies for high-volume telemetry, alerting on quality regressions by ISP or device, and how to detect CDN-level issues within minutes.

 Data Modeling